 No, we do not accept paper forms for our application.

-Emails about interviews will go out approximately 2 weeks after spring semester starts.
-Keep in mind that we will use your Auburn email address to communicate about application status, interviews, and acceptance.
+All nursing applicants will be interviewed.
+We will use your Auburn email address to communicate about interviews, application status, and acceptance.

 Contact the Admissions department.

-Unfortunately, all interviews are required to be in-person and on the date specified.
+Unfortunately, all interviews are required to schedule an interview within the specific timeframe.
 If you can't make the interview date, we suggest you apply for another cohort.